Gender-based Analysis Plus research guide

 Qualitative methods

-The strength of qualitative methods such as ethnography, neighbourhood studies, participatory action research, historical analyses, structured interviews, textual analyses of media resources, and so on allow for the in-depth study of individuals' unique social locations and experiences.
+The strength of qualitative methods such as community studies, participatory action research, historical analyses, structured interviews, textual analyses of media resources, and so on, allows for the in-depth study of individuals’ unique and intersectional social locations and experiences.
 The key challenges of a qualitative research approach for GBA Plus are the following:

-- The time required to analyze and interpret an often significant volume of data.
+- the time required to analyze and interpret significant volumes of data

-- The quality of the data analysis, which is dependent on individual research knowledge of the importance and consequences of intersecting social categories and the socio-historical realities of historically oppressed groups (Bowleg 2008).
+- the quality of the data analysis, which is dependent on individual research knowledge on the importance and consequences of intersecting social categories and the socio-historical realities of traditionally marginalized groups

-- The need to make persuasive the value of qualitative research for producing reliable evidence for policy and programs.
+- the need to emphasize the value of qualitative research for producing reliable evidence for policy and programs

-At the same time, qualitative research is recognized for its potential to generate detailed information about individuals and their social lives, thus providing a deeper understanding of the intersections of diversity, including but not limited to gender.
-The method, by drawing on individual experiences, is particularly effective for identifying which differences and similarities exist, and why they matter.
+At the same time, qualitative research is recognized for its potential to generate detailed information about individuals and their lived experiences, opinions and motivations.
+It therefore helps to provide a deeper understanding of how individuals’ intersecting identity factors, group membership, social context and systems of oppression inform their interaction with an initiative.
+The method, by drawing on individual experiences, is particularly effective for identifying differences and similarities among groups, and why they matter.

 Mixed methods